IPESE/REHO/docs/sections/2_Releases.rst

     The transition toward renewable and decentralized energy systems is propelled by the urgent need to address climate concerns and advance sustainable development globally.
 This transformation requires innovative methods to integrate stochastic renewable sources such as solar and wind power and challenge traditional energy paradigms rooted in centralized and continuous energy production.
 The present study focuses on the Swiss energy system to explore the optimization of energy planning strategies that incorporate decentralized energy production within a centralized framework.
 Here, we show that a strategic approach to decentralization can significantly reduce annual system costs by 10% to 1230 CHF per capita and increase self-consumption to 68% of the decentralized PV production, emphasizing the need for a hybrid energy-planning model that balances centralized and decentralized models for enhanced system resilience, efficiency, and cost-effectiveness.
 This research underscores the strategic importance of diversifying energy sources, enhancing energy storage, improving grid flexibility, and laying a foundational framework for policymaking and strategic planning.
 It encourages further investigation into climate impacts, technology synergy, and the integration of district heating, aiming to establish a resilient, sustainable, and autonomous energy future.

-.. dropdown:: :bdg-primary:`Journal` Internal pricing in integrated energy system design, Granacher 2024 :cite:`granacherInternalPricingIntegrated2025`
+.. dropdown:: :bdg-primary:`Journal` Internal pricing in integrated energy system design, Granacher 2025 :cite:`granacherInternalPricingIntegrated2025`
     :icon: file-badge

     **Abstract**

     Environmentally sustainable and economically viable process and energy systems are imperative to a successful energy transition.
 Often, design configurations are derived from a global perspective, in which the individual needs and interests of actors within the system are overlooked.
 This work proposes an approach for designing a system considering its entire scope and acknowledging the individual actors within the system.
 System solutions are generated from the perspective of a universal decision-maker who is aware of the whole system, and the obtained solution space is analyzed regarding implications for the individual actors.
 Thereby, prices of internal exchanges between actors that would allow for the realization of the optimal integrated system solution while granting each actor their economic objectives are derived.
 The approach is demonstrated in three distinct case studies varying in size: a bio-based industrial site, a renewable energy community, and a national energy system.
 All case studies yield system configurations allowing the actors to profit from economic benefits emerging from synergies from internal cooperation.
 Further research must delve into diverse system settings and actor paradigms to enhance the robustness and applicability of the derived insights.

-.. dropdown:: :bdg-primary:`Conference` REHO - A Comprehensive Decision Support Tool for Sustainable Energy System Planning, Lepour 2024 :cite:`lepourRenewableEnergyHub2024`
+.. dropdown:: :bdg-primary:`Conference` REHO - a comprehensive decision support tool for sustainable energy system planning, Lepour 2024 :cite:`lepourRenewableEnergyHub2024`
     :icon: globe

     *European Symposium on Computer Aided Process Engineering (Escape) - June 2-6, 2024, Florence, Italy*